 Mexico’s Yucatan peninsula is one of the hottest travel destinations on the planet.
 Yet most visitors entirely ignore one of the coolest places to visit in the Yucatan: its cultural capital city of Merida.

 But that’s great news for you because it means you’ll get to experience the many amazing things to do in Merida without having to fight for space with thousands of other visitors!

-There are too many places to visit in Merida to cover them all in a single post but, after three months of living in this amazing city, I put together this quick guide to the 10 best things to do in Merida, Mexico:
+There are too many places to visit in Merida to cover them all in a single post, but after three months of living in this amazing city, I put together this quick guide to the ten best things to do in Merida, Mexico.

 #1 Wander the City’s Historic Center

 Probably the most popular thing to do in Merida is to explore the city’s enormous historical center, the epicenter of which is the aptly-named Plaza Grande (where you can snap a photo for Instagram with the sign bearing the city’s name).

 Further north, you’ll find Parque de Santa Lucia, which fills with tables and chairs for a smattering of tourist-targeted restaurants in the evening.